MrChristopherHu/profile/index.md

 Previously, I was a high school chemistry teacher in rural Virginia.
 Questions?
 Want to connect?
 Email me at <b>[ch7dm@virginia.edu](mailto:ch7dm@virginia.edu)</b>!

-- **Research & Teaching Interests:** the social-cultural-historical foundations of schooling and education, sociology & anthropology of education
+- **Research & Teaching Synopsis:** My work is grounded in the social-cultural-philosophical-and-historical foundations of schooling and education with an emphasis in <i>sociology</i>.
-- **Education:** <br> Ph.D., Education---Social Foundations, University of Virginia, 2025 <br>
-M.Ed., Educational Psychology---Social Foundations, University of Virginia, 2020 <br>
-B.S., Chemistry (minor in Education), Washington and Lee University, 2015

 ## Current Projects